Routing Policies

 A route is evaluated in each ordinal until a match is found.
 In case of a match, the corresponding actions will be executed.
 If there is no match, the action block will not be executed, and the next ordinal will be processed.

-If there an empty match block, it is assumed that all routes match and the action block will be executed.
+If the match block is empty, it is assumed that all routes match and the action block will be executed.

 The action block can contain one or more action rules.
 An action rule can be either a modifying action, i.e., changing certain parameters associated with the route, or a terminating action, i.e., allowing or rejecting the route.

 The action block is optional.
-The implicit default action is deny.
-However, it is best practice to configure a deny action explicitly to avoid confusion.
+The implicit default action of an ordinal is permit.
+However, it is best practice to configure a permit action explicitly to avoid confusion.

 Action rules are evaluated step-by-step.
 Modifying action rules must be in front of the terminating action in order to get executed.
 If no ordinal exists and if the policy is used, then all routes or objects will be denied.